paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 The three entities involved in this communication flow are the endpoint, the MDD, and the KMF.
 The behavior of each entity is described in (#tunneling-procedures).

-The KMF is a logical function that might might be co-resident with a key management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E key material.
-This document does not preclude any location, only requiring that the KMF not allow the MDD to gain access to the E2E key material by following the operations defined.
+The KMF is a logical function that might might be co-resident with a key management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E keying material.
+This document does not preclude any location, only requiring that the KMF not allow the MDD to gain access to the E2E keying material by following the operations defined.

 # Example Message Flows

 This section provides an example message flow to help clarify the procedures described later in this document.
 Note that it is assumed that a mutually authenticated DTLS association is already established between the MDD and KMF for the purpose of sending tunneled messages.

 Once the tunnel is established, it is possible for the MDD to relay the DTLS messages between the endpoint and the KMF. (#fig-message-flow) shows a message flow wherein the endpoint uses DTLS-SRTP to establish an association with the KMF.
-In the process, the MDD shares its supported SRTP protection profile information (see [@!RFC5764]) and the KMF shares HBH key material and selected cipher with the MDD.
+In the process, the MDD shares its supported SRTP protection profile information (see [@!RFC5764]) and the KMF shares HBH keying material and selected cipher with the MDD.
 The message used to tunnel the DTLS messages is named "Tunnel" and can include Profiles or Key Info data.

 {#fig-message-flow align="center"}
 ~~~